Allegion’s 2022 Health Care Trends Report explores the pandemics’ s effect on hospitals today and what it means for the

 Adding door hardware with an antimicrobial coating can make a big difference by inhibiting the growth of bacteria on high-touch surfaces.
 Allegion offers a wide range of products featuring an antimicrobial coating to fit building use and design.
 How does it work?

 Behavioral health patients are at high-risk for suicide in healthcare facilities, even when regular patient monitoring checks are in place.
 Openings in these areas have special requirements and must minimize the risk of self-harm, while maintaining a balance of patient security and safety.
-Anti-ligature door hardware is specifically designed to reduce the risk of injury or death due to ligature strangulation.
+Ligature resistant door hardware is specifically designed to reduce the risk of injury or death due to ligature strangulation.

 The Health Insurance Portability and Accountability Act legislates how a patient’s information (both physical and electronic data and documents) is managed, viewed, documented and transported.
 Learn what gaps to be looking for and what steps to take to protect patient records.

 Health care facilities are always evolving, and the systems and technology that are at the heart of these facilities are no different.
 Selecting the right security solutions can meet today’s needs while adapting and growing with the facility.

 Severe weather, in the form of tornadoes and hurricanes, have taken a tremendous toll on the United States has changing federal, state and local code requirements.
 Allegion offers solutions specifically designed to protect health care facilities during severe weather and comply with the most stringent testing standards.